Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of

-For notation simplicity, this subsection does not write the polarization index $p$ explicitly, because the procedure with $p$ is almost the same, just replacing $\br \rightarrow \br, p$ and $j \rightarrow j, p$.
+For notational simplicity, we omit the polarization index $p$, since the inclusion of $p$ can be done by replacing $\br \rightarrow \br, p$ and $j \rightarrow j, p$.
 When naively written, an $N$-photon state without the polarization is

-A critical issue is that handling the coefficient $c(t, \br_1, \br_2, \cdots \br_N)$ requires at least $O(M^N)$ of numerical operations and memory size, where $M$ is the number of grids.
+A straightforward updating of the coefficients $c(t, \br_1, \br_2, \cdots \br_N)$ would require to represent the time evolution operator as an $O(M^N \times M^N)$ matrix, as the dimension of the Hilbert space of the $N$-photon states in $M$ grids is $O(M^N)$.
+This can be reduced if the time evolution operator can be diagonalized but still requires manipulation of $O(M^N)$ elements.

 To expedite the calculation, we exploit the fact that $N$-partite states such as $\ket{\Phi(t)}$ can be expressed with a fewer number of terms with a suitable choice of local states~\cite{schmidt}.
 In addition our simulation only use the atoms to mimic linear optical objects such as mirrors and beamsplitters.
 These optical objects only need to reproduce their appropriate output electromagnetic wave for a given incoming wave.
 The atoms can effectively induce interactions between photons, but linear optical elements do not exhibit such photon-photon interaction.
 Based on this intuition, we simulate the time evolution of each photon separately neglecting the presence of the other photons in doing so.
 More precisely, we consider $N$ atoms virtually located at the same position $\br_j$, which we call virtual atoms, and let the $N$ atoms only interact with their respective partner photon to simulate $N$-photon states.
-This treatment limits interaction $\hat{h}_I$ within a pair of a photon and the corresponding virtual atom.
+This treatment limits interaction $\hat{h}_I$ within each single-photon system.
 Our $N$-photon state becomes

 where $\xi_n$ is a sets of the properties of $n$-th photon.
 Deviation of this treatment from the true $N$-photon evolution occurs when two photons are present at the same location and an atom located at that point absorbs the photons.
 In our simulation, photon densities are kept sufficiently low to suppress this error.
 These tricks render a time evolution operator of the $N$-photon system to be a direct product form as